cameronj86/cameronj86/README.md

 ## Hi there 👋🏾

-My name is Cameron and I am an analyst with over a decade in the healthcare industry!
+My name is Cameron and I'm an analyst with over a decade of experience in the Healthcare industry!

-- 🔭 I’m currently working on building a portfolio
+- 🔭 I’m currently working on building a portfolio for prospective employers
-- 🌱 I’m currently learning Agentic AI Tools
+- 🌱 The side project I am tackling is learning how to use Agentic AI tools to streamline my workflow
 - 💬 Ask me switching to Linux

 <!--